Why array index starts from zero ?

 Consider int arr.
 The answer lies in the fact how the compiler interprets arr[i] ( 0<=i<100).

 arr[i] is interpreted as *(arr + i).
-Now, arr is the address of array or address of 0th index element of array.
-So, address of next element in array is arr + 1 (because elements in array are stored in consecutive memory locations), further address of next location is arr + 2 and so on.
-Going with above arguments, arr + i means address at i distance away from starting element of array.
-Therefore, going by this definition, i will be zero for starting element of array because starting element is at 0 distance away from starting element of array.
+Now, arr is the address of the array or address of 0th index element of the array.
+So, address of next element in the array is arr + 1 (because elements in the array are stored in consecutive memory locations), further address of next location is arr + 2 and so on.
+Going with the above arguments, arr + i mean the address at i distance away from the starting element of the array.
+Therefore, going by this definition, i will be zero for the starting element of the array because the starting element is at 0 distance away from the starting element of the array.
 To fit this definition of arr[i], indexing of array starts from 0.